American Council on Exercise (ACE) Makes Fitness Trend Predictions for 2004

-SAN DIEGO– The American Council on Exercise (ACE), America’s nonprofit fitness advocate, today announced its fitness trend predictions for 2002.
-Through its research, “workout watchdog” studies, and worldwide network of certified fitness professionals, ACE continues to accurately monitor America’s growing interest in fitness.
-As 2002 begins, ACE’s predictions show increased participation, a focus on motivation and the concept that physical activity is not just about looking good, but about feeling good.
+SAN DIEGO, Calif. - Nov.
+12, 2003 - The American Council on Exercise (ACE), America's nonprofit fitness advocate, today announced its top 10 fitness trend predictions for 2004.
+Through its research, "workout watchdog" studies and worldwide network of certified fitness professionals, ACE continues to accurately monitor America's growing interest in fitness.
+As 2004 begins, ACE's predictions show an increase in the need for a "faster-quicker" workout, infusing mind and body practices into traditional activities and the importance of functional fitness.

-The American Council on Exercise (ACE) is a non-profit organization dedicated to promoting the benefits of physical activity and protecting consumers against unsafe and ineffective fitness products and instruction.
-As the nation’s “workout watchdog,” ACE conducts university-based research and testing that targets fitness products and trends.
-ACE sets standards for fitness professionals and is the world’s largest nonprofit fitness certifying organization.
+The American Council on Exercise (ACE), America's Authority on Fitness, is a non-profit organization dedicated to promoting the benefits of physical activity and protecting consumers against unsafe and ineffective fitness products and instruction.
+As the nation's "workout watchdog," ACE sponsors university-based exercise science research and testing that targets fitness products and trends.
+ACE sets standards for fitness professionals and is the world's largest nonprofit fitness certifying organization.
 For more information on ACE and its programs, call (800) 825-3636 or log onto the ACE Web site at www.acefitness.org